Global Education Opportunities

 Can a course taken abroad count as my 300-level seminar?

-Can I take a course abroad that would substitute for PLTC s49, Political Inquiry?
+For Students in the Classes of 2020, 2021, 2022: Can I take a course abroad that would substitute for PLTC s49, Political Inquiry?

 Can Politics courses taken in Bates Fall Semester Abroad( FSA) programs count toward the major?

 These courses count just as if they were taken at Bates.
 Students who participate in a Bates FSA Program with a faculty member from the Politics Department generally receive one 200-level credit in the concentrations designated by the faculty member.